The Standard describes a number of criteria. All criteria have consistent sections that make it clear how to create great public code.

-This section offers actions you can take to see if a contribution is compliant with the standard.
-This is key if you want to operationalize the standard.
+This section offers actions you can take to see if a contribution is compliant with the Standard.
+This is key if you want to operationalize the Standard.

 We’ve tried to word it so that someone who is not intimately acquainted with the subject matter can still do a basic check for compliance.

-Policy makers: what you need to do
+Public policy makers: what you need to do

 This section tries to specifically speak to policy makers by offering them concrete actions they can perform in their role.

-Management: what you need to do
+Managers: what you need to do

 Developers and designers: what you need to do